The Wages of Disguise and Concealment

 By Lilieth, Honduras

-In October of 2018, I accepted the work of Almighty God in the last days.
+In October of 2018, I accepted the work of Almighty God of the last days.
 Six months later, I was elected as a watering deacon in my church.
 I had many difficulties when I first took on this duty, but after prayer and fellowship with my brothers and sisters, I gradually mastered some principles and achieved some results in my duty.
 In my spare time, I also practiced writing experiential testimony articles, I often reflected on myself, and I felt very fulfilled every day.

 One day in January 2022, my leader told me, “You’ve made some progress in life entry, so we’d like to choose you to be a preacher.
 Would you be willing to do it?”
 I was a little nervous, and said, “I’ll do my best.”
 The leader then said, “The experiential testimony articles you wrote are very good.
 Only brothers and sisters who pay attention to their life entry can serve as preachers, because they can truly resolve their brothers’ and sisters’ problems and difficulties.”
 Hearing this from the leader made me happy.
 I felt like he really valued and appreciated me, so I couldn’t let everyone down, and I wanted to show them I could do this job well.
 After that, the leader made me responsible for the work of several churches and taught me many principles.
 The scope of work was larger, and there were also many tasks I was responsible for, so I was stressed and a little worried I wouldn’t be able to do it.
 I saw that some brothers and sisters who did the same duty as me were familiar with the work, but I was new to this duty and didn’t know how to do it.
 I wanted to express my difficulties, but then I thought of the compliments from my leader.
 I became worried and thought, “If he knew I don’t understand how to do this work, what would he think of me?
 Would he think I can’t do it, and that choosing me was a mistake?
 Besides, now, I am a preacher.
 If I am not even familiar with the work, how could I help and support the church leaders?”
 Thinking of this was really stressful for me, but I was too embarrassed to share my struggle with the leader.